Sm00thix/IKPLS/README.md

 [![JOSS Status](https://joss.theoj.org/papers/ac559cbcdc6e6551f58bb3e573a73afc/status.svg)](https://joss.theoj.org/papers/ac559cbcdc6e6551f58bb3e573a73afc)

+The `ikpls` software package provides fast and efficient tools for PLS (Partial Least Squares) modeling.
+This package is designed to help researchers and practitioners handle PLS modeling faster than previously possible - particularly on large datasets.

 ## Unlock the Power of Fast and Stable Partial Least Squares Modeling with IKPLS

 Dive into cutting-edge Python implementations of the IKPLS (Improved Kernel Partial Least Squares) Algorithms #1 and #2 [[1]](#references) for CPUs, GPUs, and TPUs.
 IKPLS is both fast [[2]](#references) and numerically stable [[3]](#references) making it optimal for PLS modeling.